dadolun95/magento2-brevo-sendinblue-core/README.md

 ```

 ##### CONFIGURATION
-You must enable the module from "Stores > Configurations > Dadolun > Sendinblue > General" section.
+You must enable the module from "Stores > Configurations > Dadolun > Brevo > General" section.
 The debugger logs each API v3 call result and response code and also observer calls.
 Remember to disable the debugger on production enviroment cause can slow down the website.